jbredael/AWESPA/docs/general_module.rst

 ``saveplot``
     If ``True``, save plots to disk in the directory derived from ``outputPath``.
+``validate``
+    If ``True``, validate the output file against the awesIO schema.
+This is enabled by default but can be disabled when experimenting or developing.

 These conventions ensure a uniform interface across all modules.